voxel51/platform-sdk/tests/platform/README.md

 To cleanup any generated test files, run the `clean.bash` script.
-Note that this script must be run from the same working directory from which you ran the `run.bash` script so that any relative paths in the `server/config.js` will be interpreted correctly.
+Note that this script must be run from the same working directory from which you ran the `test-platform.bash` script so that any relative paths in the `server/config.js` will be interpreted correctly.

 You must manually cleanup any Docker images that you build on your machine.